xXValhallaCoderXx/BP-Webpack/README.md

-This is a development and build enviroment for a React JS web application, built on webpack and babel.
+This is a production ready development and build enviroment for a React + Redux + React Router JS web application, built on webpack and babel.

 # Getting Started